WagnerJust/expertAi/.sprints/sprint2.md

         * Check if a "default" collection exists by a predefined name (from `config.py`).
 If not, create it.
         * Scan the configurable initial corpus directory (from `config.py`, e.g., `/Users/justin/LLMS/Contexts/PromptEngineering/`).
         * For each PDF found, add it to the "default" collection using the existing `pdf_ingestion_service` functions (as if it were uploaded).
 This means creating a DB record.
 Text extraction not triggered by this initial scan unless explicitly designed so (can be part of re-indexing later).
-    * Make the initial corpus directory path mountable in `docker-compose.yml` for flexibility.
+    * Make the initial corpus directory path mountable in `docker compose.yml` for flexibility.
     * **TFD:** Test this initial ingestion.
 This might be a manual test or a test that mocks the directory structure and `pdf_ingestion_service` calls.
     * **Acceptance Criteria:** On first run or via a command, PDFs from the specified initial corpus directory are registered into a default collection in the database.